helloideabox/powerpack-lite-elementor/readme.txt

 PowerPack is 100% Compatible with Elementor 3.0 Dynamic Fields.
 Hence, you can use them to display dynamic content.

 - **WHITE LABEL BRANDING**
-Self-branding is extremely important when you are working for third-party clients.
-This feature allows you to change the branding of the plugin and help you maintain your personal brand while building client sites.
+Self-branding is extremely important when working for third-party clients.
+This feature allows you to change the branding of the plugin and helps you maintain your personal brand while building client sites.

 - **LIGHTWEIGHT, FAST, USER-FRIENDLY**
 PowerPack boasts of superior code quality optimized for performance.
 Minimal usage of external scripts helps you maintain superior loading time for your websites.

 - **EXTENSIVE STYLING OPTIONS**
-All widgets included with PowerPack come with well-thought design and styling options.
-These options make it easy for you to build creative layouts without worrying about the custom code.
+All widgets included with PowerPack come with well-thought-out design and styling options.
+These options make it easy to build creative layouts without worrying about custom code.

 - **PROFESSIONAL SUPPORT**
 PowerPack Addon for Elementor comes from our team of experts, who always deliver the best and try to fix all of their queries earliest.